 The rules are intended to be fair, but they may not suit you.
 For example, if your spouse or civil partner and children survive you, your assets will be divided among them in fixed proportions that may not suit your family.

 Equally, the rules make no provision for a partner if you are not married or in a civil partnership, even if you have lived together for many years.
-It is possible to write your own Will, but it is a good idea to seek professional advice.
+It is possible to write your own Will, but it is a good idea to seek advice from professional Will writers.

 Experienced Will Writers